phaserjs/phaser/README.md

 * Device.support32bit is a new boolean that sets if the context supports 32bit pixel manipulation using array buffer views or not.
 * BitmapData.processPixelRGB lets you perform a custom callback on every pixel in the BitmapData.
 * P2.World now has its own pause and resume methods, so you can pause the physics simulation independent of your game (thanks @georgiee)
+* Phaser.ArrayList is a new iterative object, similar in principal to a linked list but operating on a single array without modifying the object structure.

 ### Bug Fixes